-Once planning and zoning clearance is obtained, the city building permit application and plans are submitted to the City Building Division for review.
+Once planning and zoning clearance is obtained, the City building permit application and plans are submitted to the City Building Division for review.
 A property owner, California licensed contractor, or authorized agent for the owner shall complete and sign the application.
-Please call (714) 993-8124 for more information.
+Please call (714) 993-8124 if you are in need of more information.

-Projects That Require Plan Submittal but not limited to:
+Projects That Require Plan Submittal include but are not limited to:

 Over the Counter Plan Checks: